TimGarstin/MSc_functions/README.md

 Abit about me - originally used functions within AC_tools but delevoped my own functions for bespoke issues and developements for my project

-This repository contains a portable collection of functions used for working with global/regional chemical transport model (CTM) ouput and observations.
+This repository contains a portable collection of functions used for working with global/regional chemical transport model (CTM) ouput and observations which I worked on using Python on Linux.

 The module is setup to be used as a submodule, with collections of functions held in module files that can be imported in entirely or seperately.